pkp/pkp-docs/learning-ojs/en/editorial-workflow.md

 You also have the option to add page numbers, permission, and licensing information.

 Hitting **Save** will publish the submission to the selected issue.
 If the issue is already published, the submission will be immediately available to readers.
+Otherwise the submission will not be published until the issue is published.

 Congratulations!
 You have now come to the end of the editorial workflow.